Find industry contacts & talent representation

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
 Spoiler tags are used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Memoirs of a Geisha can be found here.

-Yes.
-Memoires of a Geisha (1997) was written by American author Arthur Golden.
-The screenplay was written by American screenwriter Robin Swicord.
+Memoirs of a Geisha (1997) is a novel written by American author Arthur Golden.
+The novel was adapted for the screen by American screenwriter Robin Swicord.